Science Fact: “ Tells ” are the unconscious tics that give away your deepest secrets – not just in a game of poker, but

 However, it’s not that straightforward:

 – Pupils enlarge for many reasons.
-They depend upon internal factors such as affection, sexual arousal, preparation for “fight or flight,” in response to drugs or illness, and of course in response to ambient light.
+They depend upon internal factors such as affection, sexual arousal, preparation for “fight or flight” and response to drugs or illness.
+In addition, pupils react to ambient light.

-– A person who wanted to intentionally confuse pupillary signals could use techniques similar to those who train to fool polygraphs – either physical techniques (the old “thumbtack in the shoe” trick) or mental conditioning.
+– A person who wanted to intentionally confuse pupillary signals could use techniques similar to those who train to fool polygraphs.
+These techniques include physical techniques (the old “thumbtack in the shoe” trick) as well as mental conditioning.

 Nevertheless, within the overall context of how a person looks and acts, pupil dilation can provide valuable information that is difficult to fake.

 Body Language Helps Us Communicate

-Just as tells can reveal more than we wish, other kinds of nonverbal communication can be used to consciously send a message.
+Just as tells can reveal more than we wish, other kinds of nonverbal communication are available if we intend to send a message.

-In law enforcement, body language works both to reveal and to control: a suspect’s behavior may suggest innocence or guilt; at the same time, an investigator’s nonverbal cues may influence what the suspect does in a way that muddles the evidence that is being sought.
+In law enforcement, body language works both to reveal and to control.
+For example, a suspect’s behavior may suggest innocence or guilt.
+At the same time, an investigator’s nonverbal cues may influence what the suspect does in a way that muddles the evidence that is being sought.

-Businesspeople are often trained to adopt an open or closed posture to match their immediate communication goal: to enhance rapport; or to signal disapproval or intransigence in negotiations.
+Trainers often encourage businesspeople to adopt an open or closed posture to match their immediate communication goal.
+Body signals may enhance rapport, or they may signal disapproval or intransigence in negotiations.

 We know that relationship formation is a complex process that depends on the present and past history of both parties.
 The subtle communication provided by body language plays a valuable role in testing the way forward for each participant.
-Miller’s articles touch on the gestures and actions used to communicate “I’m interested.”
+Miller’s articles touch on the gestures and actions that communicate “I’m interested.”

-Science Speculation: What more can we say, except that the smile is the biggest nonverbal tool of all.
+What more can we say, except that the smile is the biggest nonverbal tool of all.
 Perhaps a big part of the meaning of life is to smile and be smiled at!